 This made the track easier to follow suggesting its creator was loathe to be detected by passing vehicles.
 His tracks were out of sight at the edge of the road.
 If he heard an approaching vehicle he could quickly move into the Bush.

-This was borne out when a short distance later I saw where his tracks deviated sharply to duck into the Bush.
+This was borne out when a short distance later I saw where his tracks deviated sharply to duck off the road.
 The man had crouched down in the longer grass surrounding one of the thicker tree trunks, where he had turned to look back at the road.
 It was likely he had moved of to the side to avoid detection from a passing vehicle.

 I tracked along the prints, until they reached a disused quarry which had provided the hardpan for the roads substrate.